 Your goals, time horizon, and tolerance risk determine your strategic asset allocation.
 Once you decide on your strategic allocation, the percent of your portfolio in each asset class will remain the same.
 You don't change your strategic allocation unless your goals, time horizon, or risk tolerance changes.
 Every six to twelve months you review your portfolio.
 You may need to add or subtract to different asset classes to regain your planned asset allocation.
 If stocks rose 20 percent you will be overweight in stocks.
 You'd need to sell some and buy bonds.

 Here's an example of when you might change your strategic allocation.
 Most investors' risk tolerance dropped after the 2008 financial crisis.
 Until then, most people hadn't experienced the devastating losses.
 They vowed they would never incur them again.
 Your strategic allocation changes as your age, and your time horizon becomes shorter.

 Tactical asset allocation is where you re-adjust your portfolio in response to changing market conditions.
 It requires more involvement and is riskier.
-For example, when oil prices fell in 2014 and 2015, a tactical asset allocation might be to overweight commodities.
+For example, when oil prices fell in 2014 and 2015, a tactical asset allocation might be overweight commodities.
 The investor would expect that prices would rebound.
 Only experienced investors should try tactical asset allocation.